Certification Programs for Irrigation Professionals

 WaterSense Labeled Certification Programs for Irrigation Professionals

-Programs that earn the WaterSense label have met several criteria to ensure rigorous testing and certification processes that accurately assess professional competency in designing, installing, maintaining, or auditing water-efficient irrigation systems.
+Programs that earn the WaterSense label meet criteria to ensure rigorous testing and certification processes.
+WaterSense labeled programs assess a professional's competency in designing, installing, maintaining, or auditing water-efficient irrigation systems.
 To qualify for the label, programs must evaluate proficiency through examinations and be subject to independent oversight.
 WaterSense only labels programs that certify experienced irrigation system design, installation/maintenance, and auditing professionals.
-Certified professionals must confirm their ability to assess critical soil/water/plant relationships and resulting impacts on irrigation system efficiency.
-They must also renew their certification periodically to confirm their qualifications and demonstrate awareness of recent innovations and technology developments.
+Certified professionals must demonstrate their ability to assess critical soil/water/plant relationships and their impacts on irrigation system efficiency.
+They must undertake continuing education and renew certification periodically to stay abreast of recent innovations and technology developments.

 Irrigation System Design

-Irrigation design professionals with a WaterSense labeled certification can tailor irrigation systems to the surrounding landscape and local climate conditions.
+Irrigation design professionals certified by a WaterSense labeled program can tailor irrigation systems to the landscape and local climate conditions.

 Irrigation System Installation/Maintenance

-Installation and maintenance professionals with a WaterSense labeled certification are capable of selecting the appropriate equipment, site layout, and proper scheduling for optimal irrigation system performance.
+Installation and maintenance professionals certified by a WaterSense labeled program can select the appropriate equipment, site layout, and proper scheduling for optimal irrigation system performance.

 Irrigation System Audits

-Audits conducted by irrigation system professionals with a WaterSense labeled certification can identify systems that are distributing water unequally or inefficiently and determine how to improve performance.
+Audits conducted by irrigation system professionals certified by a WaterSense labeled program can identify systems that are distributing water unequally or inefficiently and know how to improve performance.

 What to Look for